ricokahler/react-mounting-transition/README.md

 ## Why is this necessary?

 Certain elements are better dynamically added to the DOM on-demand.
-A good example of this would be the modal.
+A good example of this would be a modal.

 1. When the modal is opened, it's best to create a brand new containing div and add it to the DOM to avoid z-index issues.
 2. For performance reasons, it's good to add the modal elements only when the modal is open to reduce the amount of elements on the first paint.